Disclosure: We may earn money or products from the companies mentioned in this post.

 Can Rabbits Eat Carrot Greens?

-Rabbits can eat all of the carrot tops that they want.
+Rabbits can eat all of the green carrot tops that they want.
 Carrot greens are packed with good nutrients and are high in fiber which makes them great bunny food.
+Carrot greens can be a regular part of rabbits’ fresh greens.

 Do Wild Rabbits Eat Carrots?

-Wild rabbits primarily eat grass & weeds and they seldom eat root vegetables.
-However, giving the opportunity wild rabbits would certainly eat a carrot.
+Wild rabbits primarily eat grass and weeds and they seldom eat root vegetables.
+However, given the opportunity wild rabbits would certainly eat a carrot.
 Wild rabbits have a sweet tooth too!

 Our family keeps a big garden and wild rabbits do get their share of our vegetables, but they primarily eat the veggies growing on the plants, not the root vegetables.